The best Sony telephoto lenses in 2024: get proper telephoto reach for your Sony mirrorless camera

 With the best Sony telephoto lenses, you can get closer to the action and ensure you capture stunning photos in challenging situations.
-Whether you shoot sports, wildlife, portraits or landscapes, these lenses are essential to have in your photography kit bag if you're using Sony mirrorless cameras.
+I firmly believe that whether you shoot sports, wildlife, portraits or landscapes, these lenses are essential to have in your photography kit bag, if you're using Sony mirrorless cameras.

 As Sony's full-frame mirrorless range has been running longer than any others, the manufacturer has built up a seriously impressive stable of lenses to choose from.
 With zooms and primes in a range of focal length configurations, the Sony E range is deep and varied.
 Plus, thanks to Sony's historic openness to third-party manufacturers, there are also plenty of affordable and unique lenses available from the likes of Sigma, Tamron and Samyang.

-In this guide, we've compiled a list of the best Sony telephoto lenses right now, based on our testing and reviewing.
-Read on to see which are the lenses that made the grade for us — and for more options, check out our general guide to the best Sony lenses, which includes wide-angles and standard lenses as well as telephotos.
+In this guide, I've compiled a list of the best Sony telephoto lenses right now, based on testing and reviewing.
+Read on to see which are the lenses that made the grade — and for more options, check out our general guide to the best Sony lenses, which includes wide-angles and standard lenses as well as telephotos.

 Matthew Richards is a photographer and journalist who has spent years using and reviewing all manner of photo gear.
 He is Digital Camera World's principal lens reviewer – and has tested more primes and zooms than most people have had hot dinners!
 Here, he picks the best Sony telephotos that have crossed his testing bench.